 Introductory programming in C with hands-on hardware troubleshooting for mechanical engineers.
 Covers low-level embedded systems work, sensor integration, and the diagnostic skills that bridge code and physical systems.

-EBGN 599A
+EBGN 599

-Financial Engineering for Engineers *
+Financial Engineering *

 Accelerated 8-week online graduate course (taught as independent study) developing quantitative finance skills in Python, including walk-forward validation, regime detection, and tail hedging.